cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

           - <cluster_name>:
               resource_pool: <resource_pool_name_optional>
     dns:
-      # The BOSH powerDNS contacts the following DNS server for serving DNS entries from other domains.
+      # The BOSH powerDNS contacts the following DNS server for serving DNS entries from other domains:
       recursor: <ip_for_dns>

 logging:
-  # If needed increase the default logging level to trace REST traffic with IaaS providers.
-Default is info
+  # If needed, increase the default logging level to trace REST traffic with IaaS providers.
+Default is `info`
   level: debug
   # Default location is <deployment_dir>/bosh_micro_deploy.log
   # file :
 ~~~

-The `apply_spec` block provides MicroBOSH with the vCenter settings in order for it
+The `apply_spec` block provides MicroBOSH with the vCenter settings needed to
-to deploy Cloud Foundry.
+deploy Cloud Foundry.
 It is different than the vCenter you are using to deploy MicroBOSH because
 MicroBOSH can deploy to a different vCenter than the one it was deployed to.